Nera26/pokerhub/docs/security/anti-collusion.md

 Raw game and session events stream into an analytics warehouse where scheduled queries surface potential collusion for review.

+The scheduled SQL lives in [`CollusionQueryService`](../../backend/src/analytics/collusion.queries.ts) and populates a `collusion_alerts` table used by reviewers.

 ### Example Queries
 ```sql
 -- Players sharing an IP